erenkulaksiz/Notal/README.md

 - [reflect.app](https://reflect.app)
 - [height.app](https://height.app)

-While first creating this project, i didn't yet know these projects.
-When i was this far, i found out about them.
-I suggest you to use them instead of Notal since this project is still being built.
+While first creating this project, i didn't yet knew these projects.
+When i was this far, i just found out about them.
+I suggest you to use them instead of Notal since this project is still being built and has bugs.
 Even while buying the domain, i didnt knew about them.
-It was a bit unlucky but now i have some competition going :)
+It was a bit unlucky but, now i have some competition going :)

 ## Questions & Contact